Bible Verses

 11) 1 Peter 3:15

-But sanctify the Lord God in your hearts, and always be ready to give a defense to everyone who asks you a reason for the hope that is in you, with meekness and fear
+But sanctify the Lord God in your hearts.
+Always be ready to give an answer to everyone who asks you a reason concerning the hope that is in you, with humility and fear,

 12) Acts 8:4

-Therefore those who were scattered went everywhere preaching the word.
+Therefore those who were scattered abroad went around preaching the word.

 13) Romans 1:16